 This course will provide basic skills for learning and studying.
 Students will complete the 22 Essential Nursing Skills.
 Students will obtain CPR Certification.
 Perform patient and personal care as it pertains to the practical nurse.
 SLO#3 Assist with restorative (rehabilitative) activities.
 SLO#3 Recognize and practice safety, security and emergency procedures.
 SLO#5

 Academic Progression:

-While a student may progress if they are unsatisfactory in Basic Skills, they will be placed on Academic Probation for the remainder of the term.
-Satisfactory Progression Rules apply for any student who has not passed the CNA exam prior to the end of the term up to and including termination.
-Because Patient Safety Risk is such an important matter for clinical performance probation or termination is the appropriate assigned status.
+Satisfactory Progression Rules apply for any student who has not passed the CNA exam prior to the end of term 2 up to and including termination.